php-service-bus/storage-sql/README.md

 ## What is it?

-Implementing PostgreSQL and SQLite for use in [service-bus](https://github.com/php-service-bus/service-bus) framework.
+Implementing PostgreSQL and SQLite adapters.

 #### [PostgreSQL](https://github.com/php-service-bus/storage-sql/blob/master/src/AmpPosgreSQL/AmpPostgreSQLAdapter.php)